Class Blog for Year 5

 of 3 Next

-Welcome back to a new half term!
-I hope that you and the children have had a great half term.
-We have a whole range of fantastic learning opportunities planned for this half term.
+I can’t believe that we have already moved into the final half-term in Year 5!
+I hope that you and the children have had a great half-term We have a whole range of fantastic learning opportunities planned for this half term and the focus in firmly on ensuring that the children are prepared and confident going into Year 6.
 Please see some of the important details below.

 Daily reading (15 minutes) - reading which is recorded in your reading record will contribute towards your Reading Karate reward.